Please don’t let your pumpkin(s) haunt natural spaces

 - Decomposition Issues: While pumpkins do decompose, large piles can lead to rotting, which produces mold and bacteria that may harm native plants and soil.

-So, please dispose of your pumpkins and waste properly and help stop the harmful myth that they are beneficial for natural areas.
+So, please dispose of your pumpkins and waste properly, while helping stop the harmful myth that they are beneficial for natural areas.

 For more information, please contact the GRCA at 905.885.8173 or email info@grca.on.ca.